 But Burchell was still under contract to Montreal.x The Montreal team announced that he could purchase his release for $1,500.xi The National Baseball Commission said that payment of $750 would solve the problem.
 Montreal objected, but the commission upheld its ruling.xii

-Burchell averaged 27 appearances in the next three seasons for his Syracuse club, 1912 through 1914.
+Burchell averaged 27 appearances in the next three seasons for his Syracuse club, 1912 through 1914, serving as manager in the first two of those seasons.
 We lack the team’s pitching statistics, but we do know that Burchell broke his finger on July 8 of his final year.
 The team finished seventh in 1912, sixth in 1913, and seventh in 1914.
 It ultimately went bankrupt.xiii The reorganized Stars won the pennant in 1916, two years after Burchell’s departure.

 Perhaps living on his wife’s wealth, Burchell may not have had to take regular employment.
 He next turns up named as manager of the 1926 Newark team in the International League.xiv He had a good season, in the estimation of the estimable Jack Dunn of Baltimore: “Burchell has worked wonders with his team; he has his players on their toes and, furthermore, he knows how to move his men around.
 He has saved a number of games this season by making substitutions at the right time.
 He has made good as a manager.”xv Not every one of his players appreciated his leadership, however.
 On August 21, after Toronto scored five runs in the first inning, Burchell took out his pitcher, Ed Tomlin – but Tomlin took exception and attacked Burchell.
 Tomlin was fined $500 and suspended for the rest of the season.xvi

 After baseball Burchell worked for the Onondaga County Park Department until he died of a heart attack in Jordan, New York, on November 20, 1951.